medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 <!-- br -->

-The content of ehmiSbdhis largely determined by how
+The content of ehmiSBDH is largely determined by how

 - the same information is registered in EER
 - the same information is registered in SMP